typicalcold/roblox-external-esp-OBS-hide/README.md

 4. The Python script uses Tkinter to render everything.

 # requirments
+1. Windows 10/11
-1. The newest version of Python
+2. The newest version of Python
-2. any executor with a file system
+3. any executor with a file system
-3. Run "pip install tkinter" into cmd.
+4. Run "pip install tkinter" into cmd.
-4. Decent cpu.
+5. Decent cpu.
 This script may be cpu intensive and very unoptimized.

 # installation
 1. download  zip